- REMfresh® Safety Update at 12 Months (REMSU-12) for REMfresh® reconfirms safety profile seen in REMSU-6.

 - REMfresh® (CRA-melatonin®), the first and only, clinically studied, nonprescription drug-free sleep product designed to achieve 7-hour sleep

-Boca Raton, Fla. – (July 23, 2018) – Physicians Seal, LLC® (PS) today announced favorable results from its REMfresh® Safety Update at 12 Months (REMSU-12) for REMfresh® Ion-Powered Melatonin™, a real-world surveillance study reporting on the safety and tolerability profile of REMfresh® (CRA-melatonin®).
+Boca Raton, Fla. – (July 23, 2018) – Favorable results from its REMfresh® Safety Update at 12 Months (REMSU-12) for REMfresh® Ion-Powered Melatonin™, a real-world surveillance study reporting on the safety and tolerability profile of REMfresh® (CRA-melatonin®).
 It is estimated that 87,467 individual patients used the product since the beginning of the surveillance.
 No serious adverse events were reported.
 Additionally, the self-reporting rates and patterns of non-serious adverse events were very low with only 15 events received.
 The two top-reported, non-serious adverse events were pruritis (2) and dizziness (2).
 The robust scientific literature on melatonin does not show that REMfresh® (CRA-melatonin®) is known to cause any of these non-serious adverse events.

 REMSU-12 captured and analyzed serious and non-serious adverse event reports for REMfresh® (CRA-melatonin®) over a 12-month period from March 9, 2017 to March 9, 2018.

-“The findings from REMSU-12 reaffirm the safety and tolerability profile of REMfresh® (CRA-melatonin®) in real-world settings,” said David C. Brodner, M.D., a leading sleep specialist who is Double Board-Certified in Otolaryngology — Head and Neck Surgery and Sleep Medicine, founder and principle Physician at The Center for Sinus, Allergy, and Sleep Wellness, in Palm Beach County, Florida, and Senior Medical Advisor for Physician’s Seal, LLC®.
+“The findings from REMSU-12 reaffirm the safety and tolerability profile of REMfresh® (CRA-melatonin®) in real-world settings,” said David C. Brodner, M.D., a leading sleep specialist who is Double Board-Certified in Otolaryngology — Head and Neck Surgery and Sleep Medicine, founder and principle Physician at The Center for Sinus, Allergy, and Sleep Wellness, in Palm Beach County, Florida.
 “This calculation results in an estimated 0.02 percent adverse event reporting rate for REMfresh® (CRA-melatonin®), which is remarkably low.
 More importantly, no pattern of next morning drug hangover was seen.
 This confirms the extremely benign side-effect profile of REMfresh® seen in two prior studies.”

 REMfresh® Ion-Powered Melatonin™ is the first and only, continuous release and absorption melatonin™ (CRA-melatonin®) to mimic the body’s own 7-hour Mesa Wave™, the natural pattern of melatonin blood levels during a normal night’s sleep cycle.
 This induces sleep onset and provides lasting and restorative sleep for up to 7 hours.
 Since REMfresh® is not a drug, there is no drug hangover.